 If I had to use one word to describe the situation with content publishers and ad revenue as of late, it would be “tumultuous”.
 The ad revenue game was already facing some serious headwinds before The Great Upheaval.
 Google was looking to kill the third-party cookie, brand safety concerns ran rampant, and the sheer amount of technology and middlemen literally left a third of digital ad spend unaccounted for.
 With that as the backdrop, along came the health crisis, which created a situation where unprecedented traffic numbers were going unmonetized due to keyword blocks and a dramatic slash in marketing budgets across the board.
 Add to that the civil unrest of the last month, which pushed brands to temporarily go dark out of respect and solidarity.

 To say that the environment is less than ideal would be the understatement of the century.
 With all that being said, when looking at the big picture, there is, surprisingly, a recovery happening.
 Let’s dive in.
-The Show Must Go On Some real talk: Somewhere over the last month or two a choice has been made to reopen at all costs.
+The Show Must Go On after all.
+Some real talk: Somewhere over the last month or two a choice has been made to reopen at all costs.
 Globally, there seems to be a consensus building that the world can no longer afford to keep the economy shuttered.
 It’s not my place to argue for or against this trend.
 This is just what’s happening.
 Health impact aside, this “show must go on” mentality is most definitely starting to be felt when it comes to ad revenue.
 People are trying to return to some semblance of normalcy and stability.
 That return includes getting out of the house, eating at restaurants, shopping outside more, and so on.
 In our particular case, this means that marketing decisions are no longer made minute-by-minute.

 There is a collective push to return to business-as-usual for businesses, even if the usual is currently unusual.
 This means that companies have come back to planning.
 Brands are figuring out how to adjust their strategy for the new normal, and are starting to spend again.
 This also means that publishers optimizing for ad revenue have also started planning, evaluating, and restarting their spend.